BestTimesToVisit.com Logo

 MetroLink Light Rail

-St. Louis's MetroLink is a reliable light rail system connecting Lambert-St. Louis International Airport (STL) to downtown, the Delmar Loop, and various neighborhoods.
-It's ideal for avoiding traffic and parking hassles when visiting major attractions like the Arch or Busch Stadium.
+St. Louis's light rail system is a convenient way to travel between the airport, downtown, Forest Park, and the Delmar Loop.
+It's particularly useful for avoiding downtown traffic and parking hassles when visiting major attractions.

 Ride-Sharing Services (Uber/Lyft)

-Cost:Varies by demand and distance, typically starting around $10-$15 for short rides.
+Cost:Varies by distance and demand, typically starting around $10-$15 for short trips.

 Taxis